DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 For overwriting your fairphones boot-loader we will need connection to your pc.
 1. Connect your computer & fairphone via usb
 1. On your fairphone allow the usb connection
-1. Type `adb devices` on your computer.
+1. Type `adb devices` on your computer (in case of windows open the terminal in the directory containing adb&fastboot.exe and use the `.\` prefix.
+The resulting command will be: `.\adb devices`).
    The result should show something like
    ```
    List of devices attached
    <SerialNumberOfYourPhone>	device